Floorp-Projects/Floorp/toolkit/components/search/docs/SearchConfigurationSchema.rst

 ---------

-You can specify ``"default"`` as a region in the configuration if the engine is to be included when no region is specified.
+You can specify ``"default"`` as a region in the configuration if the engine is to be included when we do not know the user's region.

 Application Scoping
 ===================